MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/intune.md

 # Manage your mobile app with Microsoft Intune

 Mobile application management is software that enables IT administrators to apply and enforce corporate policies on mobile apps.
-One mobile application management option for IT administrators is Microsoft Intune, which offers a suite of features that lets you publish, push, configure, secure, monitor, and update mobile apps - including the Power Apps mobile, [Dynamics 365 Sales Mobile](/dynamics365/sales/sales-mobile/dynamics-365-sales-mobile-app), and [Field Service Mobile](/dynamics365/field-service/field-service-mobile-app-user-guide) app.
+One mobile application management option for IT administrators is Microsoft Intune, which offers a suite of features that lets you publish, push, configure, secure, monitor, and update mobile apps - including Power Apps mobile, [Dynamics 365 Sales Mobile](/dynamics365/sales/sales-mobile/dynamics-365-sales-mobile-app), and [Field Service Mobile](/dynamics365/field-service/field-service-mobile-app-user-guide).
 Mobile application management is important to organizations whose users use mobile app primarily because:

 1. Users frequently travel to multiple locations, and protecting sensitive company data is critical.